This vignette provides a brief introduction to the

 correct errors more easily and efficiently.
 Note that the internal

-will display only the first five rows
+checks in pre2dup will display only the first five rows

 with detected errors.
 When run separately, all rows with issues can be